eclipse-vertx/vert.x/new/core_manual_ruby.md

 The return value from the appropriate request method is an `HTTPClientRequest` object.
 You can use this to add headers to the request, and to write to the request body.
 The request object implements `WriteStream`.

-Once you have finished with the request you must call the `end` function.
+Once you have finished with the request you must call the `end` method.

 If you don't know the name of the request method in advance there is a general `request` method which takes the HTTP method as a parameter:

-    var client = new vertx.HttpClient();
+    client = Vertx::HttpClient.new

-    var request = client.request('POST', 'http://localhost:8080/some-path', function(resp) {
+    request = client.request('POST', 'http://localhost:8080/some-path/') do |resp|
-        log.info('Got a response, status code: ' + resp.statusCode);
-    });

-    request.end();
+        puts "got response #{resp.status_code}"
+    end

+    request.end

-There is also a method called `getNow` which does the same as `get`, but automatically ends the request.
+There is also a method called `get_now` which does the same as `get`, but automatically ends the request.
 This is useful for simple GETs which don't have a request body:

-    var client = new vertx.HttpClient();
+    client = Vertx::HttpClient.new

-    client.getNow('http://localhost:8080/some-path', function(resp) {
-        log.info('Got a response, status code: ' + resp.statusCode);
-    });
+    client.get_now('http://localhost:8080/some-path/') do |resp|
+        puts "got response #{resp.status_code}"
+    end

-With `getNow` there is no return value.
+With `get_now` there is no return value.

 #### Writing to the request body

 Writing to the client request body has a very similar API to writing to the server response body.

-To write data to an `HttpClientRequest` object, you invoke the `write` function.
-This function can be called multiple times before the request has ended.
-It can be invoked in a few ways:
+To write data to an `HttpClientRequest` object, you invoke the `write_buffer` or `write_str` methods.
+These methods can be called multiple times before the request has ended.

 With a single buffer:

-    var myBuffer = ...
+    myBuffer = ...
-    request.write(myBuffer);
+    request.write_buffer(myBuffer)

 A string.
 In this case the string will encoded using UTF-8 and the result written to the wire.

-    request.write('hello');
+    request.write_str('hello')

 A string and an encoding.
 In this case the string will encoded using the specified encoding and the result written to the wire.

-    request.write('hello', 'UTF-16');
+    request.write_str('hello', 'UTF-16')

-The `write` function is asynchronous and always returns immediately after the write has been queued.
+The write functions are asynchronous and always return immediately after the write has been queued.
 The actual write might complete some time later.

-If you want to be informed when the actual write has completed you can pass in a function as a final argument.
-This function will be invoked when the write has completed:
+If you want to be informed when the actual write has completed you specify a block to the method.
+This block will be invoked when the write has completed:

-    request.response.write('hello', function() {
-        log.info('It has actually been written');
+    request.response.write('hello') { puts 'It has actually been written' }
-    });

-If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` function.
+If you are just writing a single string or Buffer to the HTTP request you can write it and end the request in a single call to the `end` method.

 The first call to `write` results in the request header being being written to the request.